ToddHedrick/js-datetime/README.md

 # js-datetime
 Date and Time Helper classes to provide easier to use way of formatting dates and modifying the dates.

-The JS DateTime class uses the PHP style DateTime formating [https://www.php.net/manual/en/datetime.format.php](https://www.php.net/manual/en/datetime.format.php) for easier use and extends the native JS Date class to allow you to fully utilize the native functions
+The JS DateTime class uses (mostly) the same formatting characters as the PHP DateTime formating [https://www.php.net/manual/en/datetime.format.php](https://www.php.net/manual/en/datetime.format.php) for easier use and extends the native JS Date class to allow you to fully utilize the native functions

 ## How To Use